-But, if you think about it, Wikipedia is one of the best third-party sources for ranking on page one of Google.
-Typically, when you search an intended keyword, you don't have to scroll far before you see its accompanying Wikipedia page:
+After all, Wikipedia is one of the best third-party sources for ranking on page one of Google.
+Typically, when you search for an intended keyword, you don't have to scroll far before you see its accompanying Wikipedia page:

 How to create a Wikipedia page for your company, brand, or business

-Enter the necessary information, including username and password, then click "Create account".
+Enter the necessary information, including username and password, then click "Create your account".